boardgameio/boardgame.io/docs/api/Server.md

 You can optionally choose to require clients to use credential tokens to prove they have the right to send actions on behalf of a player.

 Authenticated games are created with server-side tokens for each player.
-You can create a game with the `games/create` API call, and join a player to a game with the `gameInstances/join` API call.
+You can create a game with the `POST games/:name` API call, and join a player to a game with the `POST games/:name/:id/join` API call.

 A game that is authenticated will not accept moves from a client on behalf of a player without the appropriate credential token.